jesseduffield/lazygit/docs/Config.md

   windowSize: 'normal' # one of 'normal' | 'half' | 'full' default is 'normal'
   scrollHeight: 2 # how many lines you scroll by
   scrollPastBottom: true # enable scrolling past the bottom
-  scrollOffMargin: 2 # how many lines to keep before/after the cursor when it reaches the top/bottom of the view
+  scrollOffMargin: 2 # how many lines to keep before/after the cursor when it reaches the top/bottom of the view; see 'Scroll-off Margin' section below
+  scrollOffBehavior: 'margin' # one of 'margin' | 'jump'; see 'Scroll-off Margin' section below
   sidePanelWidth: 0.3333 # number from 0 to 1
   expandFocusedSidePanel: false
   mainPanelSplitMode: 'flexible' # one of 'horizontal' | 'flexible' | 'vertical'